Faveod/ruby-tree-sitter/README.md

 ### Versioning

-This gem follows the `tree-sitter` versioning scheme, and prepends its own version at the end.
+This gem follows the `tree-sitter` versioning scheme, and appends its own version at the end.

-For instance, `tree-sitter` is now at version `0.20.6`, so this gem's version will be `0.20.6.x` where x is an incremented with every notable batch of bugfixes or some ruby-only additions.
+For instance, `tree-sitter` is now at version `0.20.6`, so this gem's version will be `0.20.6.x` where x is incremented with every notable batch of bugfixes or some ruby-only additions.

 ## Dependencies